hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   roster to have key material generated.
 * Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
-* All nodes' public `tssEcKeys` will need to be added to the address book.
+* All nodes' public `tssEncryptionKeys` will need to be added to the address book.
     * This requires modification of the HAPI transactions that manage the address book.

 Impacts to DevOps Team

-* Each consensus node will need a new `tssEcKey` in addition to the existing RSA key.
+* Each consensus node will need a new `tssEncryptionKey` in addition to the existing RSA key.
     * EC Key generation will have to happen before a node can join the network.
 * A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.

 Implications Of Completion

-* The consensus nodes will be able to create ledger signatures for use in block proofs.
+* The network will have a public ledger id that can verify ledger signatures.
+* The active consensus nodes can transfer the ability to sign messages to the next set of consensus nodes.
 * TSS-Block-Signing proposal becomes unblocked for development.

 ### Requirements